csc309-2023wi/restify-p3/frontend/README.md

 This should start a local development server and present the frontend at http://localhost:3000

+### Playground for Loose Components

+In the process of developing components, it may be beneficial to see what they look like on a page, without modifying a real page in the application.

+For this purpose, a `/playground` route and a corresponding `<Playground />` component is created.
+Insert any components you are developing into `frontend/src/pages/Playground/index.jsx`, and see it live at http://localhost:3000/playground

+This page should only be accessible by URL, and not linked anywhere within the main application.

 ### See also

 [Create React App Tutorial](README_React.md)